skion/docs.getdbt.com/website/docs/reference/global-configs/behavior-changes.md

 If you have a custom microbatch macro and the flag is left as `False`, dbt will issue a deprecation warning.

 Previously, users needed to set the `DBT_EXPERIMENTAL_MICROBATCH` environment variable to `True` to prevent unintended interactions with existing custom incremental strategies.
-But this is no longer necessary, and setting `DBT_EXPERMINENTAL_MICROBATCH` will no longer have an effect on runtime functionality.
+But this is no longer necessary, as setting `DBT_EXPERMINENTAL_MICROBATCH` will no longer have an effect on runtime functionality.